Amar-Suhendra/AutoClicker/README.md

 ## Version History
 * v1.0.0
   - First release
+* v1.1.0
+  - Add feature to using right click
 ## License
 Anyone can copy but make sure to put the source<br> All code in this repo is not for sale and purely for learning